-anion-cation adsorption complex and can explain the appearance in STM images for the given tunneling conditions.
-However, both the cation and the anion have many possible conformations at the surface due to rotation around the C-C, N-C, or S-C single bonds.
+Despite of the detailed structural information gained from the STM data, it is not possible to identify the origin of the different features from these images alone.
+Further insight comes from DFT-D calculations, which provide a detailed understanding of the anion-cation adsorption complex and can explain the appearance in STM images for the given tunneling conditions.
+However, both the cation and the anion have many possible conformations at the surface due to rotation around C-C, N-C or S-C single bonds.
 In order to reduce the number of possible starting conformations of the adsorption structure of the IL pair, we will first analyze the most stable conformations of the isolated cation and the isolated anion.
 Especially for the cation, the orientation of the alkyl chain may have a strong impact on the appearance in the STM image and/or the packing density of the molecules at the surface.
-In the gas phase, the five-membered ring of [BMP]+ adopts an envelope conformation in which the butyl group occupies either the axial position (as shown in Figure 6a) or the equatorial position; that is, the butyl group is either perpendicular or parallel to the cyclopentane ring.
+In the gas phase, the 5membered ring of [BMP]+ adopts an envelope conformation in which the butyl group either occupies the axial position (as shown in Figure 6a) or the equatorial position, i.e., the butyl group is either perpendicular or parallel to the cyclopentane ring.
 For the isolated cation, the equatorial position is about 18 meV more stable.
 As this energetic difference is rather small and the actual conformation at the surface may depend on the coverage, the conformer with the butyl group in the axial position was considered as well.
-On the other hand, it should also be considered that the axial position, with the butyl group sticking up when the imidazole ring is parallel to the surface, would allow a higher packing density.
+On the other hand, it should also be considered that the axial position, with the butyl group sticking up when the imidazol ring is parallel to the surface, would allow a higher packing density.

-To identify the most probable locations for the attachment of an anion, we evaluated the electrostatic potential at an isosurface of the total charge density of the [BMP]+ cation (see Figure 5a).
-The blue regions reveal the most positive electrostatic potential experienced by a positive test charge; that is, they indicate the regions where a negative (partial) charge would attach preferentially.
+To identify the most probable locations for the attachment of an anion, we evaluated the electrostatic potential at an isosurface of the total charge density of the $[BMP]^+$ cation (see Figure 5a).
+The blue regions reveal the most positive electrostatic potential experienced by a positive test charge, i.e., they indicate the regions where a negative (partial) charge would attach preferentially.
 In contrast, the red regions reveal the least positive electrostatic potential a positive test charge would experience.
-Accordingly, the anion most probably attaches in the middle of the triangle formed by the hydrogen atoms of the α -C atoms.
+Accordingly, the anion most probably attaches in the middle of the triangle formed by the hydrogen atoms of the α -C-atoms.